lvalles10/Reimagine-6th/readme.md

 **What problems might arise in developing this application?**

-Developing this crowd-sourced mapping application could present such issues as...
+Developing this crowd-sourced mapping application could present such issues as the inherent biases within our data, difficulty in reconciling data from different sources, and .....
+We look forward to our conversation with Adriane from KTown For All tomorrow in broadening our perception of the project!